jakehanson/SSD_Listings_Survery/SSD Notes.md

 Would it be easy enough to style it with CSS.
 By the time I'm done with the form as I'm setting it up now I just need to set up dimensions and colors with.

 Whats the difference between `let` vs `const` for variable types.
 There was also `var` but it had scoping problems so they made let and const.
 The former is modifiable and the latter is not.
 Prefer let and const over.

-#### To Do

-### Misc

-IMAGEN - Julia package for continuous time series.
-For permutation testing I can either permute the time series OR permute the source/target repetoires.
-JIDT has something.